 —FOR IMMEDIATE RELEASE—

 Sutherland Springs, TX (Nov.
-12, 2017) – The president of the Islamic Circle of North America (ICNA) Javaid Siddiqi along with others attended the Memorial Services for the victims of the recent tragic killings at First Baptist Church in the City of Sutherland Springs, Texas.
+12, 2017) – President of the Islamic Circle of North America (ICNA) Javaid Siddiqi, along with others, attended the Memorial Service for the victims of the recent tragic killings at First Baptist Church in the City of Sutherland Springs, Texas.